A balanced team of international excellence across all project areas

 Role within HEAP: UIBK is the lead partner of the Epigenomic Analysis Work Package (WP8)

-Role within HEAP: The Stichting MLC Foundation leads the Ethics and Regulations Work Package (WP2), providing HEAP with expertise in ethics and law, in particular regarding compliance with European GDPR data regulations, and national and institutional regulations.
+Role within HEAP: Lygature leads the Ethics and Regulations Work Package (WP2), providing HEAP with expertise in ethics and law, in particular regarding compliance with European GDPR data regulations, and national and institutional regulations.

 The Interdisciplinary Centre for Mathematical and Computational Modelling (ICM) is a supercomputing and research data centre at the University of Warsaw.
 It is internationally recognised as a provider of wide-range e-infrastructure services.